Academic Information

 Courses

 To count toward a master's degree, courses must be offered at the graduate level, taken for a grade, and approved in advance by the student's advisor and program as eligible to count toward the student's degree.
 Graduate-level courses are designated by numbers in the 500s/5000s or above.
-Audited courses and courses taken with the satisfactory/unsatisfactory or Pass/Fail grading option may not be counted toward the degree or toward full-time status in a given semester.
+Audited courses may not be counted toward the degree or toward full-time status in a given semester.
+Courses, with the exception of LGS courses, taken with the Satisfactory/Unsatisfactory grading option may not be counted toward the degree.
 Students should consult their advisors regarding these options.

 Grades

-Credit-conferring grades for students in Arts & Sciences are as follows:
+Credit-conferring grades for graduate students in Arts & Sciences are as follows:

 • A: outstanding (an A grade may be modified by a plus or minus)